National Day for Truth and Reconciliation: Workplace Rules

 Are part-time and contract workers entitled to September 30 as a paid holiday?

 It depends.
 Part-time employees who meet eligibility requirements are entitled to holiday pay.
-Contract workers’ entitlement depends on their contract terms and classification.
-Independent contractors aren’t entitled to statutory holiday pay, but employees misclassified as contractors may have rights to holiday pay.
+Contract workers’ entitlement depends on whether they are classified as independent contractors or employees.

 Do businesses have to close on the Truth and Reconciliation Day?